kbayliss/wagtail/docs/reference/contrib/settings_global.md

 ### Using in Python

-If you require access to a global setting in a view, the `wagtail.contrib.settings_global.models.BaseGlobalSetting.for_request` method allows you to retrieve the global settings for the current request:
+If you require access to a global setting in a view, the `wagtail.contrib.settings_global.models.BaseGenericSetting.for_request` method allows you to retrieve the global settings for the current request:

 ```python
 def view(request):